amisare/NNPopObjc/Docs/usage_en.md

 # NNPopObjc usage

-This document is a guide for NNPopObjc.
+This document is a guide for NNPopObjc(No longer applicable above 0.1.0).

 ## @nn_extension